wp-plugins/hms-testimonials/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Added a template attribute to the shortcodes and widgets to specify the order of the testimonial, author and url.
+* Updated documentation to reflect the new template attribute.

 = 1.6 =
 * Added Prev,Pause(Play), and Next links to the rotating shortcode and widget.
 * Updated the shortcode widget form to set the text for the links.